 Some will eventually feel a bit weepy; definitely sorry for ourselves!

 Click here for what the Stomach is thought to do in Chinese medicine.

 There’s a tight little band of symptoms that turn up frequently, and then there are other symptoms that depend more on your particular genetic makeup.
 So you may not get all the symptoms mentioned.
 Probably the most important ones are those in bold.

-Qi - your energy - is stored in various ways.
-If you aren't fit and able to create and store it from your diet and lifestyle, you'll be using up your reserves.
+Qi – your energy – is stored in various ways.
+If you aren’t fit and able to create and store it from your diet and lifestyle, you’ll be depleting your long-term deep reserves.